-This is a murder mystery based on an Agatha Christie murder mystery about a group of people, the kind who wear gowns and tuxedos to dinner, sailing on a sightseeing boat on the Nile River.
-A woman is murdered, then two others, and everybody is suspected until the great Belgian detective Hercule Poirot, who just happens to be on board, solves the mystery.
-It's like Murder on the Orient Express but on a boat.
-Much of the film is filmed on location in Egypt with some great scenery and the costumes won an Oscar, and it's great fun to watch the cast full of Oscar-winning actors chew up the scenery, but it's a bit draggy.
-Fortunately, there is a nice long scene with a Cobra used as a weapon to wake you up.
+This is a murder mystery based on an Agatha Christie novel about a group of high society people, the kind who wear gowns and tuxedos to dinner, on a sightseeing boat on the Nile River.
+A woman is murdered, then two others, and everybody is suspected until the famous Belgian detective Hercule Poirot, who just happens to be on board, solves the mystery.
+Much of the film is filmed on location in Egypt with some great scenery and the costumes won an Oscar.
+It's also great fun to watch the cast full of Oscar-winning actors chew up the scenery, but the movie drags a little.
+Fortunately, there is a nice long scene with a Cobra that is used as a weapon to wake us up.

 Peter Ustinov is detective Hercule Poirot, who is famous for his crime solving as well as for his "immense black moustaches," according to the book.
 David Niven is Colonel Race, an ex-military man.
-They return separately to their adjoining cabins to freshen up before lunch.
-For Poirot, that means waxing his famous moustache.
-As he does this, we see a large cobra at his feet.
+They return separately to their adjoining cabins on the boat to freshen up before lunch.
+For Poirot, that means waxing his stupendous soup strainer.
+As he waxes his luxurious lady tickler we see a large cobra on the floor at his feet.
 When Poirot sees the snake, he freezes and stops waxing his copious cookie duster.
 (Alright, alright, I'll stop describing his voluminous lip foliage, but I've got a lot more...)
-Slowly Poirot moves his hand towards the wall separating his and Race's bathrooms and taps an SOS.
-Colonel Race hears it and runs to grab his cane, which has a sword in it, because who doesn't travel with a cane with a sword in it?!
-Race runs next door and slowly creeps up on the cobra, then stabs it in the throat with the sword and digs in.
-We see an extended shot of him twisting the sword around, just to make sure its dead, and then a shot of the snake falling to the floor.
-The dead snake looks different from the live one, but I doubt anybody noticed but me.)
+Slowly Poirot moves his hand towards the wall separating his bathroom from Colonel Races' bathroom and taps an SOS.
+Colonel Race hears the distress call it and runs to grab his cane, which has a sword in it, because who doesn't travel with a cane with a sword in it?
+Race runs over to Poirot's cabin and slowly creeps up on the cobra, then stabs it in the throat with the sword.
+We see an extended shot of him twisting the sword around, just to make sure the snake is dead.
+Then we see a shot of the snake falling to the floor.
+(The dead snake looks different from the live one, but I doubt anybody noticed but me.)
 Then Poirot returns to waxing his monumental mouth brow.

 Poirot says to Race: "I must thank you for a most timely deliverance."